snicholson-qualys/container_vuln_csv/README.md

 This script is tested on Python 3.

-This script requires the following PIP modules to run: sys, requests, datetime, os, time, pyyaml, json, base64
+This script requires the following PIP modules to run: requests, datetime, pyyaml

-### Example Python module install
-The required modules can be installed with:
+These modules can be installed with:
 ```
 pip install -r requirements.txt
 ```